Real Time Freight Events, Not Check Calls

 How does our AI backbone, Orbit, use webhook events?

 Our AI backbone, Orbit, monitors every event in real time and flags exceptions before you have to ask.
-If a shipment misses a scan window, if a driver deviates from the expected route, or if a delivery is at risk of being late, Orbit fires an EXCEPTION event with details about what went wrong and what to do about it.
+If a shipment misses a scan window, if a driver deviates from the expected route, or if a delivery is at risk of being late, Orbit surfaces an exception event through the same webhook envelope with details about what went wrong.

 What happens if my webhook endpoint is down?